BIBLE PASSAGE:

 any task the Lord assigns to them.
 One assignment from the Lord

-who have no relationship with the Lord and believers have been
+There are many who have no relationship with the Lord and believers

 ACTION:

-How are you doing on accepting responsibility for your choices?
+– How am I doing with accepting responsibility for my choices?

-More importantly, how are you doing in pointing others to the
+– More importantly, how am I doing in pointing others to the Lord?

-Lord?
-We can point them to Him with words, but actions often
+We can point others to Jesus with our words, but our actions often speak

-speak louder than words.
-When our actions show that our faith
+louder than words.
+When our actions show that our faith is real, people

-When we tell others about our faith, but they cannot see any
+When we tell others about our faith, but they can’t see any evidence

-evidence that our faith is real, then they will lose interest in
+that our faith is real, it can cause them to lose interest in developing

 What good is it, my brothers and sisters,